Maria Gatland: Political career

 In 2002, Maria Gatland was elected as a member of the Conservative Party to Croydon Council as a councillor for Croham ward and in 2006 became Croydon's cabinet member for education.
 She says that she never hid her IRA past.
 When the Conservative Party found out about her past she stepped down as a council cabinet member in early December 2008.
-At the same time Gatland was suspended by the party, but was later accepted back to the Tory fold.
+At the same time Gatland was suspended by the party, but in following month, January 2009, she was accepted back to the Tory fold.
 She was subsequently re-elected as a councillor in the 2010 and 2014 local elections.

 Personal life

 Around 1986 McGuire moved to Croydon where she met and married her late husband Mervyn Gatland, who ran a garden maintenance business.
 Gatland has said that at this time she was very fragile and had two breakdowns.